flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

 ## Types of Notes in Zettelkasten

 1. **Single-focus Zettels**: Focus on one main idea or topic for clarity and precision.
-These form the core of the Zettelkasten.
+Single-focus Zettels form the core of the Zettelkasten.

 2. **Structure Notes**: Outline and connect Single-focus Zettels under broader themes.
 They contain sections with annotated WikiLinks to individual Zettels.